cherithanalytics/UGNT/ugnt-trees-v1.0/README.md

 Below is the description of the repository contents:

 **Documentation/** - folder for documentation
-  * **Modifications-to-UGNT-Morphology.txt** - documents places where modifications were made to the unfoldingWord UGNT morphology data.
+  * **Modifications-to-UGNT-Morphology.md** - documents places where modifications were made to the unfoldingWord UGNT morphology data.
   * **ugnt.glosses.tsv** - contains the English gloss used for each instance of the words.

 **Trees/** - folder for the most recent version of UGNT Trees.